 After you let yourself just BE in that state of suchness, you will come back to the world more refreshed, more productive.

-After our time away, we have come back ready to create!
-Now we are back at Canal Street Market with more ideas on how to share the world of ceramics and tea with you all.
-We have tried to create a little bay of calm here in Chinatown at our pop-up.
+After our time away, we have come back ready to create and will keep our little bay of calm here in NYC.
 We love it when people comment on how “zen” it feels in our little corner of the world.
-Please stop by and relax here with us anytime!
-We are here daily until Oct.
-31, 2019: